umr-ds/pyserval/README.md

 The only external dependency is [requests](https://github.com/requests/requests)

-In order to run the tests, you will need [hypothesis](https://github.com/HypothesisWorks/hypothesis-python) and [pytest](https://github.com/pytest-dev/pytest)
+In order to run the tests, you will need [hypothesis](https://github.com/HypothesisWorks/hypothesis-python) and [pytest](https://github.com/pytest-dev/pytest), as well as [pytest-cov](https://github.com/pytest-dev/pytest-cov) for coverage-reports.

 ## Installation